socomsystems/documentation/developer_manual/design/css.rst

 SCSS icon mixins
 ================

-Since Nextcloud 14, we added some SCSS mixins and functions to add and manage SVG icons.
+Since cyfrSpaces 14, we added some SCSS mixins and functions to add and manage SVG icons.

 These functions need to be used to add the icons via background-image.
-They create a list of every icon used in Nextcloud and create an associated list of variables.
+They create a list of every icon used in cyfrSpaces and create an associated list of variables.
 This allows us to invert the colors of the SVGs when using the dark theme.

 .. code-block:: scss